Top Reasons to Retire in Maryland

 Benefits of Retiring in Maryland

-Maryland’s history dates to the founding of the country, and the state is home not only to the U.S. Naval Academy, but also to Johns Hopkins University, hundreds of other colleges and universities and renowned medical centers.
-There is a wealth of culture and entertainment that is not limited only to the state’s large cities, and public transportation makes travel within the state easy via trains and buses.
+Maryland’s history dates back to the founding of the country.
+The state is home not only to the U.S. Naval Academy, but also to Johns Hopkins University, hundreds of other colleges and universities and renowned medical centers.
+There is a wealth of culture and entertainment that is not limited only to the state’s large cities.
+And public transportation makes travel within the state easy via trains and buses.
 Baltimore and Washington-area airports open the doors to the world.
-Washington, DC and all the culture and entertainment it provides, in fact, is just 30 minutes away from Bethesda.
+In fact, Washington, D.C. – and all the culture and entertainment it provides – is just 30 minutes away from Bethesda.
 And the Chesapeake Bay attracts tourists from around the world.

 Maryland Retirement Taxes